sanyal06/aws-labs-1/SAA_Lab02.md

 Click Save, the application will now connect to the database and will load some pre-fed sample data.
 Feel free to add, edit and delete inventory information using the web application.

 So as of now you have one single EC2 instance serving a web application, it is storing the data in a RDS database.
 But this instance is a manually created and what will happen if it goes down?
-The data might remain saved in the database but will be unavailable till the time the app server is/are brought back.
+The data might remain saved in the database but will be unavailable till the time the server is/are brought back.
 The process has to be an automated one rather than manual, EC2 auto scaling is the feature that comes to rescue here!

 Terminate the instance, we are simulating a disaster now 